HAFL-WWI/Digital-Forest-Monitoring/webapp/README.md

 ## Linting

 This project uses [eslint](https://eslint.org/).
-You can start the linter by typing `yarn lint`.
+You can start the linter by typing `yarn run lint`.
 It it recommended to integrate the linter in the IDE of your choice.
 See [https://eslint.org/docs/user-guide/integrations](https://eslint.org/docs/user-guide/integrations) for more info.
 Altough it's not integrated in this project, we use [Prettier](https://prettier.io/) in order to format the code.
 Prettier can be integrated in [various IDE's](https://prettier.io/docs/en/editors.html) and we recommend it very much.

 ## Built with